OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

     - `@export var item_slot_count: int` - Number of equipment slots (for units)
     - `@export var base_hp: int = 0` - Base health points
     - `@export var base_pwr: int = 0` - Base power/attack
+    - `@export var abilities: Array[AbilityDefinition]` - A list of all abilities this GachaBall type possesses.
 **GachaBallInstance.gd:** Resource, class_name GachaBallInstance.
 A unique, mutable instance of a GachaBall.
 This resource is the single source of truth for all of its own data.
 *   **Core Properties:** `definition_id: StringName`, `ball_uuid: String`, `origin_uuid: String`, `current_hp: int`, `current_pwr: int`
 *   **Location Properties (The Single Source of Truth):**